ktolent/Getting-and-Cleaning-Data-Project/README.md

 I then use **index** to subset the columns of **merged_df**.
 I also include the last 2 columns in the subsetting of **merged_df** as these refer to the **activity** and the **subject** respectively, which will be needed in the next steps.
 #### Part 3
+Part 3 is where I replace the elements of the **activity** variable into something more descriptive.
+I load the `dplyr` package so I can use the `mutate` function.
+In using the `mutate` function, I create a factor variable and then to replace the elements, I relied on the activity_labels.txt files which specifies which activity corresponds to each number.
+Here it shows that:
+* 1 corresponds to walking
+* 2 corresponds to walking_upstairs
+* 3 corresponds to walking_downstairs
+* 4 corresponds to sitting
+* 5 corresponds to standing
+* 6 corresponds to laying

+I used these activity labels accordingly, with the `mutate` function.
+The results are saved in **mean_std_data**.
+#### Part 4
+If part 3 replaces the elements of the activity variable with something more descriptive, Part 4 replaces the variable names with more descriptive names which up to this point are simply named "V1", "V2", "V3", and so on.
+To do this, I run `grep` again to search for "mean()" or "std()" in the features dataset but this time I indicate `value=TRUE` to return the value of the elements where these two strings appear, instead of simply returning the indices.
+I save the results in a vector called **desc_var_name**.

+I then use `colnames` to rename the variables in **mean_std_data**.
+However, these will only rename the measurement variables and not the last two variables which I added earlier in Part 1.
+So I have to indicate in `colnames` that the last two variables should retain their names as **activity** and **subject**, respectively.
+#### Part 5
+Finally, Part 5 builds the independent, tidy set, based on the cleaned dataset following the steps above.
+Here, I simply take the **mean_std_data** dataset, use `group_by` function to group the observations by **activity** and then **subject** and then use `summarise_at` to calculate the mean of the measurement variables by activity and by subject.

+The resulting dataset is saved in **independent_tidy_df**.
+Its dimensions are 180 observations and 81 variables.
+This dataset shows the mean of each measurement variable per activity per subject (aka volunteer).
+This data is tidy because:
+* each variable is contained in a column
+* each observation is contained in a row
+* each column represents one variable only
+## Author
+Original work by: Krisna Tolentino
+Project submitted December 20, 2021